TheFrogPad/getting-started-java/README.md

 # NOTE

-The original wercker sample has been update in this fork to use the OWSAP dependency-check tool as a step in the `build` pipeline.
+The [wercker getting started with Java sample](https://github.com/wercker/getting-started-java) has been updated in this fork to use the OWSAP dependency-check tool as a step in the `build` pipeline.
+There is also an option to use the gradle plugin based on the updates to the orginal `build.gradle` file.

 ## HTTPS Proxy for wercker CLI